shizmob/arcade-docs/README.md

 # arcade documentation

-An open (to read and contribute) repository of arcade hardware and software documentation, started from consolidating the various text files on my drives.
+An open (to read and contribute) repository of arcade hardware and software documentation.

 ## Scope